 How Safe is Everest?

-The Nepal side has 199 deaths or 2.9%, a rate of 1.12.
-The Tibet side has 110 deaths or 3%, a rate of 1.09.
+The Nepal side has seen 217 deaths or 2.8%, a rate of 1.14.
+The Tibet side has experienced 110 deaths or 3%, a rate of 1.09.
+Climbers from the UK and Japan have the most all-time deaths at 17.
 Most bodies are still on the mountain, but China has removed many bodies from sight on their side.
-On the Nepal side, most bodies are retrieved and returned home in modern times.
-The top causes of death are avalanches (77), falls (72), altitude sickness (37) and exposure (26).
+The top causes of death are avalanches (77), falls (75), altitude sickness (45), and exposure (26).

-Everest is actually getting safer even though more people are now climbing.
-From 1923 to 1999: 170 people died on Everest, with 1,169 summits or 14.5%.
-But the deaths drastically declined from 2000 to 2022, with 10,171 summits and 139 deaths or 1.4%.
-However, three years skewed the death rates, with 17 in 2014, 14 in 2015 and 11 in 2019.
-The reduction in deaths is primarily due to better significantly higher Sherpa support ratios, improved supplemental oxygen at higher flow rates (up to 8 lpm) gear, weather forecasting and more people climbing with commercial operations.
+Everest is becoming safer even though more people are now climbing.
+From 1923 to 1999, 170 people died on Everest with 1,170 summits or 14.5%.
+But the deaths drastically declined from 2000 to 2023, with 10,826 summits and 157 deaths or 1.4%.
+However, four years skewed the death rates, with 17 in 2014, 14 in 2015, 11 in 2019, and the record 18 in 2023.
+The reduction in deaths is primarily because of significantly higher Sherpa support ratios, improved supplemental oxygen at higher flow rates (up to 8 lpm) gear, weather forecasting, and more people climbing with commercial operations.

 Both sides have a lot to offer: the Mallory and Irvine mystery in 1924 in Tibet and Nepal, with the first summit by Hillary and Norgay in 1953.

-When choosing sides, remember that as of 2023, China does not allow helicopter rescues on its side.
-However, that might change as they are building a massive Mountaineering Center at base camp to cater to tourists and have said they will start helicopter rescues as part of the center.
+When choosing sides, remember that as of 2024, China does not allow helicopter rescues on its side.
+However, that might change as they are building a massive mountaineering center at the base camp to cater to tourists, and they have said they will start helicopter rescues as part of the center.
+This has been rumored for years, so I doubt we will see chopper rescues anytime soon.

 Should I Use Supplemental Oxygen?

-It is rare to summit Everest without supplemental oxygen; 221 climbers summited without supplemental oxygen, about 1.9%.
-Digging deep into the data reveals that of the 309 deaths, 170 were not using O’s when they perished, but this is a bit misleading because many of the deaths, 121 to be precise, were doing route preparation, primarily by Sherpas.
+It is rare to summit Everest without using supplemental oxygen; only 221 people ever have.
+Digging deep into the data reveals that of the 327 deaths, 178 were not using O’s when they perished, but this is a bit misleading because, for many of the deaths, 105 were doing route preparation, primarily by Sherpas.
 Most would not have used Os because they were low on the mountain.
-A case in point was the 2014 ice serac release and the 2015 earthquake that killed 31 people in all, and they were below Camp 1 and not using oxygen.
+A case in point was the 2014 ice serac release and the 2015 earthquake that killed 31 people, and they were below Camp 1 and not using oxygen.

 Supplemental oxygen gives the body a 3,000-foot advantage.
 In other words, when the climber is at 28,000 feet, the body feels like 25,000 feet.
 The main benefit of supplemental oxygen is that you feel warmer, thus allowing the heart to pump blood and oxygen to fingers and toes, thus reducing the risk of frostbite.